berybox/KEC/MANUAL.md

 The main advantage of hash table is its low time complexity for search and insertion which is constant on average and linear in worst case scenario (O(1) to O(n)).
 This allows KEC to operate very fast even with big datasets (with more data the time needed to complete the search only grows linearly in worst case).

-In the second stage all K-mers from target hash table are crossreferenced with non-target hash table.
+In the second stage all K-mers from target hash table are cross referenced with non-target hash table.
 When target K-mer is present in non-target hash table, it is excluded.
 In the end, the target hash table only contains K-mers together with its original position which are not present in non-target hash table.

 <img src="./assets/manual_fig02.svg" width="350" height="auto">

-> The sequence comparision is strictly string based.
+> The sequence comparison is strictly string based.
 No special meaning is assigned to any characters.

 In the last stage the surviving target K-mers are put back to the position it was originally taken from.
 If the K-mers overlap, they create larger sequences.
 When all K-mers are back in its original position all gaps are removed, resulting in sequences of various lengths.